 Tipo4 Super Sprint.
 One of very few, I am

-I recently cam across a
+I recently came across a

-collection of photos of what apparently
+collection of photos of what seems to be a

-is a recent re-restoration of the odd Ghia
+relatively recent re-restoration of the odd Ghia

 "Razza" barchetta, *10098*.